-To differentiate between another possible remedy option, Hypericum is also a remedy that is useful for puncture wounds, but you would likely feel shooting pains if you need Hypericum.
+Ledum is not the only possible remedy to consider.
+You could also consider Hypericum which is also a remedy that is useful for puncture wounds.
+You would likely feel shooting pains if you need Hypericum.
 You could also alternate the two remedies, which is often helpful, and an easy way to determine which remedy provides the greatest relief.

 In general, if you are into hiking in the woods and camping, or like to go barefoot, you will likely need Ledum at some point in your life.